Codium-ai/pr-agent/docs/docs/faq/index.md

 ___

-??? note "Q: Will you store my code ?
+??? note "Q: Will you store my code?
 Are you using my code to train models?"
     #### Answer:<span style="display:none;">4</span>

     No. Qodo Merge strict privacy policy ensures that your code is not stored or used for training purposes.